sagal-lang/pool/pages/specs/clauses.md

 ## Introduction

-A clause is the fundamental building block of the Sagal framework, akin to sentences in natural language and expressions or statements in existing programming languages.
+A clause is the fundamental building block of the Sagal framework, akin to sentences in natural language and expressions or statements in  programming languages.
 It represents the **primitive unit of meaning**.

 In this document, we will explore how clauses are constructed and composed within Sagal, using `YAML` for structural representation.